wadefagen/DataVisualizationBook/_python/graphs.md

 One of the most powerful data structures in Computer Science is a graph.
 A graph is a set of **nodes** that are connected to other nodes via **edges**.

-Graphs can easily be stored by a computer and can also be easliy visualized.
+Graphs can easily be stored by a computer and can also be easily visualized.
 A graph of five nodes and four edges is visualized below:

 <img src="graphs_1.png" alt="A graph of five nodes and four edges.">